-- Andrew Bryant, Sr. (b.1814 in KY) was a boot and shoemaker at Hunt's Row.
+- Andrew Bryant, Sr. (b.
+1814 in KY) was a boot and shoemaker at Hunt's Row.
 He was born in Kentucky, and lived on High Street between Upper and Mulberry Streets.
-Bryant was married to Myra Bryant, b.1839 in KY.
-He is listed as a free man in Williams' Lexington [Kentucky] Directory, City Guide, and Business Mirror, Volume 1 - 1859-60 and he is also listed in Maydwell's Lexington City Directory 1867.
+Bryant was married to Myra Bryant, b.
+1839 in KY.
+He is listed as a free man in Williams' Lexington [Kentucky] Directory, City Guide, and Business Mirror, Volume 1 - 1859-60 and is also listed in Maydwell's Lexington City Directory 1867.

-- E. Dishman and Lawson Dishman were boot and shoemakers at 13 1/2 Water Street, both are listed in Sheppard's Lexington City Directory 1873 and 1874.
+- E. Dishman and Lawson Dishman were boot and shoemakers at 13 1/2 Water Street; both are listed in Sheppard's Lexington City Directory 1873 and 1874.
 Ebenezer Dishman, Sr. (1818-1901) and Lawson Dishman (1828-1899) were two of the sons of William and Frances Dishman.
-Ebenezer was born in Fayette County, KY, and was the husband of Georgiana Dishman (b.1830).
+Ebenezer was born in Fayette County, KY, and was the husband of Georgiana Dishman (b.
+1830).
 They are listed in the 1870 U.S. Federal Census as the parents of four children.
 Lawson Dishman was born in Fayette County, KY, and was the husband of May Dishman.
 Lawson Dishman was a shoemaker and a tanner.
-He is later listed in William's Lexington City Directory 1881-82, as a shoemaker in Dill's Ally, 4th house west of Jefferson St. In the same directory is a listing for Ebenezer and his son James E. Dishman (b.1852).
-They are listed as shoemakers at their home 205 N. Upper Street.
+He is later listed in William's Lexington City Directory 1881-82, as a shoemaker in Dill's Ally, 4th house west of Jefferson St. In the same directory is a listing for Ebenezer and his son, James E. Dishman (b.
+1852).
+They are listed as shoemakers at their home at 205 N. Upper Street.
 James E. Dishman was born in Fayette County, KY.

 - (1873 and 1874) Lewis Morton was a shoemaker at 175 E. Third Street.

-- Harvey Young, b.1814 in KY, had his shop at 159 Correll [Corral] Street.
-He was the husband of Susan Young, b.1839 in KY.
-Twelve year old Daniel Bell lived with the Youngs.
+- Harvey Young, b.
+1814 in KY, had his shop at 159 Correll [Corral] Street.
+He was the husband of Susan Young, b.
+1839 in KY.
+In 1880, twelve year old Daniel Bell lived with the Youngs.
 They are all listed in the 1880 U.S. Federal Census.
 Harvey Young's business is listed in Prather's Lexington City Directory 1875 and 1876.
-In an earlier directory, Williams' Lexington City Directory 1864-65, Harvey Young was listed as a shoemaker, with no race distinction, and his home was on Water Street between Upper and Mulberry Streets.
+In an earlier directory, Williams' Lexington City Directory 1864-65, Harvey Young was listed as a shoemaker with no race distinction.
+His home was on Water Street between Upper and Mulberry Streets.

-- Titus Buckner (1855-1936) was a minister and shoemaker, his business was at his home on Winslow Street between Upper and Limestone, according to William's Lexington City Directory 1881-82.
+- Titus Buckner (1855-1936) was a minister and shoemaker.
+His business was at his home on Winslow Street between Upper and Limestone, according to William's Lexington City Directory 1881-82.
 [He was still repairing shoes in the 1930s and is listed in Polk's Lexington (Kentucky) City Directory 1931-32.]
 Reverend Titus Buckner was born in Fayette County, KY.
-He was the husband of Julia Buckner, b.1856 in KY, and the couple lived at 196 Eddie Street, according to the 1900 U.S. Federal Census.
+He was the husband of Julia Buckner, b.
+1856 in KY.
+The couple lived at 196 Eddie Street, according to the 1900 U.S. Federal Census.
 Titus Buckner was a widower by 1920.
 He is buried in Greenwood Cemetery, according to his death certificate.

 - Isaac Johnson was a shoe repairer on Georgetown Street, 3rd house north of King.
 He is listed in William's Lexington City Directory 1881-82.